jwjacobson/gfetch-cli/privacy_policy.md

 ## 4. Data Storage and Security

 ### 4.1 Local Storage Only
-All data accessed by GFetch is stored exclusively on your local device in the following formats:
+All data accessed by Gfetch is stored exclusively on your local device in the following formats:
 - Raw emails (.eml files)
 - Cleaned emails (.txt files)
 - Attachments (original formats)
 - OAuth tokens (JSON format)

 ### 4.2 No Cloud Storage
-GFetch does not transmit, upload, or store any of your data on cloud servers or external systems.
+Gfetch does not transmit, upload, or store any of your data on cloud servers or external systems.

 ### 4.3 Security Measures
 - OAuth tokens are stored in a separate file with restricted permissions